MaishaMaliha1/cross-attention-interventions/README.md

 Paths in a grounding manifest are resolved relative to the manifest file.

-## Reproducible paired interventions

-Every baseline/intervention group reuses the exact same initial latent tensor and inference configuration.
-A latent tensor may also be supplied explicitly for repeatable reruns across machines.

 ## Tests

 The unit tests cover projected-contribution norms, shared-support alignment, smoothed KL sensitivity, map aggregation, targeted head selection, and evaluation metrics without downloading diffusion checkpoints.